tdom::schema -

 script result of the reportcmd.

-called) the validation engine will never report validation failure
+engine will never report validation failure to its caller.
+The

-to its caller.
-The validation engine recovers, continues, and
+validation engine recovers, continues, and reports the next error

-reports the next error (if occuring) and so on until the end of the
+(if occurring) and so on until the end of the input.
+The schema

-there had not been a validation error.
+been a validation error.

 Please note that this happens only for validation errors.
 It is